n-zwane/n-zwane/README.md

 • **Working on**: My portfolio website
 • **Looking to collaborate**: On any interesting projects
 • **Ask me about**: Anything tech-related!
-• **Fun fact**: You would be amazed by the number of shows I dont know.
+• **Fun fact**: You would be amazed by the number of shows I do not know.

 ## 🛠️ Tech Stack